qorix-group/score/docs/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

     |     In that respect, the dependent failure initiators Unintended Impact and Communication represent causes of violation of freedom from interference for software.

     | 2.5 Systematic coupling
-    | Systematic causes from human or tool errors can lead to the simultaneous failure of more than one function.

     .. list-table:: DFA systematic coupling
        :header-rows: 1